Last updated 17 February 2021

 In its third year, the 10-day festival which celebrates Kakadu’s indigenous cuisine, culture and country was running from May 10th to 19th.
 Visitors choose from an assortment of interactive food experiences, designed to give an insight into how Australia’s oldest living culture – estimated to be 65,000 years – have for tens of thousands of years prepared native foods, including crocodile, buffalo and barramundi – flavoured with local fruit and bush herbs.

-To appreciate the spiritual connection I recommend connecting with an indigenous tour.
+To appreciate the spiritual connection I recommend connecting with an Indigenous-owned and operated tour.
 On Yellow Waters at Cooinda, regular tours are conducted by indigenous guides.
 During the Taste of Kakadu, we enjoyed an unforgettable sunset cruise with canapes and drinks.

-Being a sunset cruise (4.30pm – 6 pm) golden hour was incredible, the water taking on a sparkling hue.
+Being a sunset cruise (4.30 pm – 6 pm) the light during golden hour was stunning.
 The animal’s behaviour was also different from the morning tour.
-I’ll forever remember this large saltwater croc lying on the embankment, jaw open – completely still.
-He looked comical (and fake.)
-According to our guide, this is their method of cooling their body after a warm day.
+I’ll never forget this large saltwater croc lying on the embankment, jaw open – completely still.
+So still, he looked like a fake replica.
+Maybe planted there for the tourist?

 In the shadow of the Arnhem Land escarpment has a one-kilometre circular track with many preserved rock art sites.
 One ancient rock drawing of a Thylacines – a Tasmanian Tiger dates back 4,000 years before the animal’s extinction.
 A moderately steep, but well-signed climb brings you to the top of a rocky outcrop with stunning views over the Nadab floodplain.
 They say the sunset is spectacular from the top of Ubirr.

-Crocosauraus Cove is in Darwin’s CBD on Mitchell Street.
-Initially, I wasn’t going to bother, as it all seemed very touristy and I was concerned about the crocs being caged.
+Initially, I wasn’t going to bother visiting, as it all seemed very touristy and I was concerned about the crocs being caged.

 Is it cruel to the animals?